kleinbox/Dancerizer/README.md

 Because the animations and items triggering the animations are **all data driven**, custom dances and taunts are possible without actually writing any code by following those steps:

 1. In order to create a new animation, first download the **[Player.bbmodel](./Player.bbmodel)** file and open it with [Blockbench](https://www.blockbench.net/).
-Inside the program, switch to the `Animations` tab _(upper right corner)_ and crate a new animation there.
+Inside the program, switch to the `Animations` tab _(upper right corner)_ and create a new animation there.

 2. If the animation is done, export it over `Animation -> Export Animations...` to a JSON file.
 The JSON file needs to be loaded over a Resource Pack.
 An example can be viewed in the mods [resources folder](./src/client/resources).
     > Note: Non-Linear animations currently do not work within this mod, see [Known Missing Features](#known-missing-features).
 For now, use the [Bakery plugin](https://www.blockbench.net/plugins/bakery) and export the animations after converting the keyframes with that.

 3. For the item triggering the animation, any item can be used for that.
-It only needs to contain the apropiate Component _(`dancerizer:taunt` or `dancerizer:dance`)_.
+It only needs to contain the appropiate Component _(`dancerizer:taunt` or `dancerizer:dance`)_.
 It will behave just like the other taunt or dance items.

 ### Known Missing Features